Tristan816la/Coding-interview-best-practices/string_manipulation.md

 Analysis:

-First, notice python list() function could change a string to a character list which contains every element in the string.
+First, notice python list() function could change a string to a character list which contains every char in the string.
+Then, we are essentially using a and b as a stack.
+So since character is either '0' or '1', our carry could only be '0', '1', and '2'.
+So, for instance, if a = 1101 and b = 1100.
+We are goding to have carry = 1, at first, result = 1 % 2 = 1.
+Carry then reset to 0.
+For carry = 0, it is the same.
+If carry = 2, it means we need to carry one to the next digit.
+For instance in at a[1] and b[1], since they sum to two, we carry 1 to a[0] and b[0].
+In the end, if there is carry left, it means that we need to add one more digit.
+In this example, the result should be 11001, which has one more digit to carry.

-Example 3: Reverse words in a string (medium): https://leetcode.com/problems/reverse-words-in-a-string/
+**Example 3: Reverse words in a string (medium): **https://leetcode.com/problems/reverse-words-in-a-string/

 - Given an input string, reverse the string word by word.
 - Your reversed string should not contain leading or trailing spaces.